-Eye Exams With Our Optometrist in Burnaby, BC
+Adult & Pediatric Eye Exams in Burnaby BC

-During a complete eye exam at Lougheed Town Centre Optometry & Optical, your eye doctor will not only determine your prescription for eyeglasses or contact lenses, but will also check your eyes for common eye diseases, assess how your eyes work together as a team and evaluate your eyes as an indicator of your overall health.
+During a complete eye exam at Lougheed Town Centre Optometry & Optical, your eye doctor will not only determine your prescription for eyeglasses or contact lenses, but will also check your eyes for common eye diseases and assess how your eyes work together as a team.

 A comprehensive eye evaluation includes a number of tests and procedures to examine and evaluate the health of your eyes and the quality of your vision.
 These tests range from simple ones, like having you read an eye chart, to complex tests, such as using a high-powered lens to examine the health of the tissues inside of your eyes.